jdhernandezS1/CI_PP1_HB/README.md

 ![test4](./assets/IMG/checks4.jpeg)
 ## __Contributing__

-Please read through our contributing guidelines Included are directions for opening issues, coding standards, and notes on development.
+Please read through our contributing guidelines, every pull request has been notified to be able to push code included
+- directions for opening issues
+- coding standards
+- notes on development
 ## __License__

 CI_PP1_HB is an open source project by [CI_PP1_HB](https://github.com/jdhernandezS1/CI_PP1_HB) that is licensed under [ops](https://opensource.org/).